Leah Henderson

 Research Interests

-Leah Henderson works in philosophy of science and epistemology.
-Much of her work is concerned with general topics in philosophy of science, such as the relationship between inference to the best explanation and Bayesianism.
+Much of Dr. Henderson’s work is concerned with general topics in philosophy of science, such as the relationship between inference to the best explanation and Bayesianism.
 She is engaged in a project funded by the Dutch Science Foundation which concerns the reliability of sources of information, including scientific experts on issues such as climate change.
 She also has research interests in policy-making informed by science.